jacobsweany/PowerShell-Scripts/OperationalCollections/Readme.md

 - Workstations | Defender ATP Not Onboarded

-Tip : You can comment out any collections that you don't want using (#) at the begging of the "New/Add-CMCollection" lines in the "Create Collection" Section.
+Tip : You can comment out any collections that you don't want using (#) at the beginning of the "New/Add-CMCollection" lines in the "Create Collection" Section.

 For more details, you can refer to the blog post link : https://systemcenterdudes.com/create-operational-sccm-collection-using-powershell-script/